 For those who prefer the feel of pen to paper, writing a detailed log of what you achieved in your week is a traditional, but effective way of keeping yourself in check.
 It’s a long-form stream of consciousness where you write down what worked, what didn’t and how you felt.
 It’s a great way of processing events, noting feedback and surfacing personal development goals.

 Work journals also allow you the freedom to vent any workplace frustrations privately, which can later be refined into actions—such as process improvements, resource recommendations and training opportunities.
 Make sure you also note down those important wins and celebrate when you can.

 An activity log is a record of everything you worked on in minute detail, from the time you spend on different tasks, to the low-value work that dominates your attention.
 It shows the sheer number of things you’ve achieved—which is great for visualizing all the value you contribute each day and gauging progress.

 Activity logs are great tools for managing your productivity—they effectively hold up a mirror to the way you work, laying out inefficiencies and distractions so you can learn how to build a more effective work schedule and improve your focus.
-There’s no way a human can keep an accurate activity log by hand, but thankfully automatic tracking tools can record and display a timeline of all your activities for you.
+There’s no way a human can keep an accurate activity log by hand, but thankfully time tracking systems can record and display a timeline of all your activities for you.

 Tools needed: an automatic time tracking app – try Timely.